zicdamasta/gist_scanner/README.md

 There are Bearer Token Authorization.

 Default token is `token`.
 You can set your own token by setting the `BEARER_TOKEN` environment variable for the server.
-* `/users` - Shows all users that have been scanned.
+* `GET /users` - Shows all users that have been scanned.
-* `/user/<username>` - Shows the gists for that user that were added since the last visit.
+* `GET /user/<username>` - Shows the gists for that user that were added since the last visit.

 ### Docker environment variables